Stock Rally Extends on Tech Boom

 The U.S. dollar steadied after falling for a seventh-straight session, according to the WSJ Dollar Index, up 0.1% against a basket of international currencies.
 But the greenback remains near its lowest levels in over three months.

-The dollar is vulnerable to further weakness accord to some analysts.
+The dollar is vulnerable to further weakness, according to some analysts.
 Lee Hardman, a currency analyst at MUFG, said he believes a multiyear dollar bear market is beginning, with further rapid declines possible.

 Continue Reading Below